Corporate Responsibility. Description.

-A CSR policy functions as a built-in, self-regulating mechanism whereby a business monitors and ensures its active compliance with the spirit of the law, ethical standards, and international norms.
+A CSR policies function as a built-in, self-regulating mechanism whereby a business monitors and ensures its active compliance with these policies, in addition to upholding the (spirit of) the law, ethical standards, and international norms.

 Purpose of Corporate Responsibility